cgascoig/isctl/openapi/docs/WorkflowWorkflowInfo.md

 HasWorkflowTaskCount returns a boolean if a field has been set.

-### GetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

-GetVar0RollbackWorkflow returns the Var0RollbackWorkflow field if non-nil, zero value otherwise.

-### GetVar0RollbackWorkflowOk

-`func (o *WorkflowWorkflowInfo) GetVar0RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

-GetVar0RollbackWorkflowOk returns a tuple with the Var0RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) SetVar0RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

-SetVar0RollbackWorkflow sets Var0RollbackWorkflow field to given value.

-### HasVar0RollbackWorkflow

-`func (o *WorkflowWorkflowInfo) HasVar0RollbackWorkflow() bool`

-HasVar0RollbackWorkflow returns a boolean if a field has been set.

-### GetVar1SwitchProfile

-`func (o *WorkflowWorkflowInfo) GetVar1SwitchProfile() FabricSwitchProfileRelationship`

-GetVar1SwitchProfile returns the Var1SwitchProfile field if non-nil, zero value otherwise.

-### GetVar1SwitchProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar1SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

-GetVar1SwitchProfileOk returns a tuple with the Var1SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar1SwitchProfile

-`func (o *WorkflowWorkflowInfo) SetVar1SwitchProfile(v FabricSwitchProfileRelationship)`

-SetVar1SwitchProfile sets Var1SwitchProfile field to given value.

-### HasVar1SwitchProfile

-`func (o *WorkflowWorkflowInfo) HasVar1SwitchProfile() bool`

-HasVar1SwitchProfile returns a boolean if a field has been set.

-### GetVar2ClusterProfile

-`func (o *WorkflowWorkflowInfo) GetVar2ClusterProfile() HyperflexClusterProfileRelationship`

-GetVar2ClusterProfile returns the Var2ClusterProfile field if non-nil, zero value otherwise.

-### GetVar2ClusterProfileOk

-`func (o *WorkflowWorkflowInfo) GetVar2ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

-GetVar2ClusterProfileOk returns a tuple with the Var2ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetVar2ClusterProfile

-`func (o *WorkflowWorkflowInfo) SetVar2ClusterProfile(v HyperflexClusterProfileRelationship)`

-SetVar2ClusterProfile sets Var2ClusterProfile field to given value.

-### HasVar2ClusterProfile

-`func (o *WorkflowWorkflowInfo) HasVar2ClusterProfile() bool`

-HasVar2ClusterProfile returns a boolean if a field has been set.
+### GetWorkflowWorkerTaskCount

+`func (o *WorkflowWorkflowInfo) GetWorkflowWorkerTaskCount() int64`

+GetWorkflowWorkerTaskCount returns the WorkflowWorkerTaskCount field if non-nil, zero value otherwise.

+### GetWorkflowWorkerTaskCountOk

+`func (o *WorkflowWorkflowInfo) GetWorkflowWorkerTaskCountOk() (*int64, bool)`

+GetWorkflowWorkerTaskCountOk returns a tuple with the WorkflowWorkerTaskCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetWorkflowWorkerTaskCount

+`func (o *WorkflowWorkflowInfo) SetWorkflowWorkerTaskCount(v int64)`

+SetWorkflowWorkerTaskCount sets WorkflowWorkerTaskCount field to given value.

+### HasWorkflowWorkerTaskCount

+`func (o *WorkflowWorkflowInfo) HasWorkflowWorkerTaskCount() bool`

+HasWorkflowWorkerTaskCount returns a boolean if a field has been set.

+### GetVar0Profile

+`func (o *WorkflowWorkflowInfo) GetVar0Profile() ChassisProfileRelationship`

+GetVar0Profile returns the Var0Profile field if non-nil, zero value otherwise.

+### GetVar0ProfileOk

+`func (o *WorkflowWorkflowInfo) GetVar0ProfileOk() (*ChassisProfileRelationship, bool)`

+GetVar0ProfileOk returns a tuple with the Var0Profile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar0Profile

+`func (o *WorkflowWorkflowInfo) SetVar0Profile(v ChassisProfileRelationship)`

+SetVar0Profile sets Var0Profile field to given value.

+### HasVar0Profile

+`func (o *WorkflowWorkflowInfo) HasVar0Profile() bool`

+HasVar0Profile returns a boolean if a field has been set.

+### GetVar1ClusterProfile

+`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfile() HyperflexClusterProfileRelationship`

+GetVar1ClusterProfile returns the Var1ClusterProfile field if non-nil, zero value otherwise.

+### GetVar1ClusterProfileOk

+`func (o *WorkflowWorkflowInfo) GetVar1ClusterProfileOk() (*HyperflexClusterProfileRelationship, bool)`

+GetVar1ClusterProfileOk returns a tuple with the Var1ClusterProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar1ClusterProfile

+`func (o *WorkflowWorkflowInfo) SetVar1ClusterProfile(v HyperflexClusterProfileRelationship)`

+SetVar1ClusterProfile sets Var1ClusterProfile field to given value.

+### HasVar1ClusterProfile

+`func (o *WorkflowWorkflowInfo) HasVar1ClusterProfile() bool`

+HasVar1ClusterProfile returns a boolean if a field has been set.

+### GetVar2RollbackWorkflow

+`func (o *WorkflowWorkflowInfo) GetVar2RollbackWorkflow() WorkflowRollbackWorkflowRelationship`

+GetVar2RollbackWorkflow returns the Var2RollbackWorkflow field if non-nil, zero value otherwise.

+### GetVar2RollbackWorkflowOk

+`func (o *WorkflowWorkflowInfo) GetVar2RollbackWorkflowOk() (*WorkflowRollbackWorkflowRelationship, bool)`

+GetVar2RollbackWorkflowOk returns a tuple with the Var2RollbackWorkflow field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar2RollbackWorkflow

+`func (o *WorkflowWorkflowInfo) SetVar2RollbackWorkflow(v WorkflowRollbackWorkflowRelationship)`

+SetVar2RollbackWorkflow sets Var2RollbackWorkflow field to given value.

+### HasVar2RollbackWorkflow

+`func (o *WorkflowWorkflowInfo) HasVar2RollbackWorkflow() bool`

+HasVar2RollbackWorkflow returns a boolean if a field has been set.

+### GetVar3SwitchProfile

+`func (o *WorkflowWorkflowInfo) GetVar3SwitchProfile() FabricSwitchProfileRelationship`

+GetVar3SwitchProfile returns the Var3SwitchProfile field if non-nil, zero value otherwise.

+### GetVar3SwitchProfileOk

+`func (o *WorkflowWorkflowInfo) GetVar3SwitchProfileOk() (*FabricSwitchProfileRelationship, bool)`

+GetVar3SwitchProfileOk returns a tuple with the Var3SwitchProfile field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetVar3SwitchProfile

+`func (o *WorkflowWorkflowInfo) SetVar3SwitchProfile(v FabricSwitchProfileRelationship)`

+SetVar3SwitchProfile sets Var3SwitchProfile field to given value.

+### HasVar3SwitchProfile

+`func (o *WorkflowWorkflowInfo) HasVar3SwitchProfile() bool`

+HasVar3SwitchProfile returns a boolean if a field has been set.

 ### GetAccount